 It’s the area with the soil and the climate that makes it a perfect location to grow world-class coffee.
 We’re not going into all details about the coffee bean types here, but in short, there are two main types of a coffee bean:

 Arabica and Robusta.
 And Arabica is much more picky about its living area: the climate, the location, and the how you treat it.
 And Colombia has ideal growing conditions for Arabica.
-Coffee is grown at higher altitudes, which causes the beans to ripen more slowly and consequently also develop more flavor.
+Coffee is grown at high altitude, which causes the beans to ripen more slowly and consequently also develop more flavor.

 But that’s not all; the coffee in Colombia is divided further by quality: supremo is the best available.
 Followed by Extra, a middle range quality coffee, and Excelso, which is a mix of the first two, considered inferior.